slaclab/trace/docs/traces.md

 Users can remove traces from the plot by clicking the :fontawesome-regular-trash-can: button for the associated trace.
 This will remove the row from the configuration section and remove the trace from the plot at the same time.

+## Moving Traces

+When a trace is created it is attached to the last Y-axis in the configuration section, as mentioned above in [Adding Traces].
+If users want to move a trace to a different Y-axis, they can click and hold the handle marked with a :material-dots-vertical: symbol.

+  [Adding Traces]: #adding-traces